MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 You can organize your register in a custom way without any limitations from the pre-calibrated layouts.
 For example, the following code creates a 4x4 square lattice of qubits:

-- For example, the following code creates a 4x4 square lattice of qubits:

     ```python
     import numpy as np